 Despite not being directly useful to speed up standard reasoning in \mathcal{EL}^+ , modularization obviously benefits ontology re-use and explanation.
 As future work, we shall study the effectiveness of using modules to optimize axiom pinpointing, which is the cornerstone of explanation support.

-Acknowledgement: The author would like to acknowledge Franz Baader and Carsten Lutz for their valuable suggestions and Christian H.-Wiener for his willingness in comparing the two modularization approaches.
-This work has been supported by the EU project Thinking ONtologiES (aka, TONES) and the DFG project under grant BA 1122/11-1.
+Acknowledgement.
+The author would like to acknowledge Franz Baader and Carsten Lutz for their valuable suggestions and Christian H.-Wiener for his willingness in comparing the two modularization approaches.